ARC-AIOT/Hardware/README.md

 # 1)Introduction
 Our work is Smart Medication Use Support System.
-The purpose is to help the elderly solve problem of forgetting to take medicine， our work can identify how many times a day the medicine should be taken that written on the medicine bag to remind the user to take the medicine at the specified time.
+The purpose is to help the elderly solve problem of forgetting to take medicine, our work can identify how many times a day the medicine should be taken that written on the medicine bag to remind the user to take the medicine at the specified time.
 # 2)HW/SW Setup
 <img src="./img_src/ARC_EM9D.jpg" width="20%" align="right"/>